Who are the Uyghurs?

 What is the Uyghur population?

 There are no exact and universally accepted statistics on the global Uyghur population.
-In the 2020 Chinese official state census, it was stated that the Uyghur population is 11.6243 million people.
+In the 2020 Chinese official state census, it was stated that the Uyghur population is 11.6243 million people, accounting for 44.96% of the total population.
 However, Uyghurs contest this figure and hold the belief that there is a larger Uyghur population.
 They argue that the Chinese government intentionally reports lower numbers to manipulate international perception, aiming to justify the effects of their genocidal policies.
 Uyghurs argue that forced sterilization, imprisonment, and killings within the camps and prisons contribute to the diminished numbers, serving as a cover for the elimination of the Uyghur population.

 Uyghur Diaspora: Population and Global Distribution of Uyghurs